Zamiell/racing-plus/README.md

 ## Description

-This is the Lua mod for Racing+, a Binding of Isaac: Afterbirth+ racing platform.
+This is the Lua mod for Racing+, a Binding of Isaac: Repentance racing platform.
 Normally a single player game, the mod, client, and server allow players to be able to race each other in real time.

 This mod is written using [IsaacScript](https://isaacscript.github.io/).